claudiuconstantin/forest-time-jekyll/_posts/2017-03-10-vr-for-the-first-time.markdown

 tags: random
 ---

-A couple of weeks ago, András and Bálind have invited Bánk, Dorka and me over, so we had the wonderful chance of trying out the HTC Vive VR headset.
+A couple of weeks ago, András and Bálint have invited Bánk, Dorka and me over, so we had the wonderful chance of trying out the HTC Vive VR headset.

 A lot of footage has been made, so I decided to create a movie.
 It took way longer than I expected, but at least I could taste the flavour of movie editing, even if just a little bit.